ZewoGraveyard/Docs/README.md

 .build/debug/hello
 ```

 Now open your favorite browser and go to `localhost:8080/hello`.
-You should see `hello world` in your browser's window.
+You should see `hello world` in your browser's window 😊.

 ## Using Xcode for development